The 5am Club: What is it And Should You Join?

 6. Time to watch the sunrise

 Watching the sunrise is a spectacular moment most people miss in the mornings.
-Having a 5 am wake-up call means you have plenty of time to sit back and enjoy the dazzling display the Earth puts on every dawn.
-And again, this will help reset your circadian rhythm, alerting your body that it’s daytime.
+Having a 5am wake-up call means you have plenty of time to sit back and enjoy the dazzling display the Earth puts on every dawn.
+Again, this natural and gradual brightness increase will help reset your circadian rhythm, alerting your body that it’s daytime.

 7. Time to learn a new skill